Good Morning Brother

 He froze in his tracks when he noticed a swarm of rats staring at him from the bottom of the stairway he was about to descend.
 Their behavior was strange enough, but his heartbeat really sped up when he took notice of their heads.
 Was that… were their brains exposed!?
 He swallowed heavily and took a step back, slowly retreating from the stairwell before turning around and fleeing in a full sprint.
 He wasn't sure what they were, but those were definitely not normal rats.

 He supposed he shouldn't be so shocked, though – a place like Cyoria attracted more than mages – magical creatures of all breeds found such places just as irresistible.
 He was just glad the rats didn't pursue him, because he had nothing in the way of combat spells.
 The only spell he knew that could be used in a situation like this was the 'spook animals' spell, and he had no idea how effective that would have been against such clearly magical creatures.

 Somewhat shaken but still determined to get to the fountain, he tried to circle the rat gathering by going through the nearby park, but luck just wasn't on his side today.
-He promptly walked in on a little girl crying her eyes out on a bridge he had to cross, and it took him 5 minutes just to get her to calm down enough to find out what happened.
+He promptly ran into a little girl crying her eyes out on the bridge he had to cross, and it took him five minutes just to get her to calm down enough to find out what happened.
 He supposed he could have just pushed past her and left her there to cry, but not even he was that cold-hearted.

 Zorian blinked, trying to interpret what she was trying to tell him.
-Apparently realizing she's not making any sense, the girl pointed towards the creek running underneath the bridge.
+Apparently realizing she wasn't making any sense, the girl pointed towards the creek running underneath the bridge.
 Zorian looked over the edge of the bridge and, sure enough, there was a children's bicycle half-submerged in the muddy waters.